modabermorteza/hello_world/README.md

 # hello_world
-This project is to emulate effects adn penetration of magnetic stimulation in vivo.
+This project is to emulate the effects and predict the depth of penetration of uniform and non-uniform magnetic field and it's influence on neural network, in vivo.